pull out shelves rolling shelving sliding shelf

 Dado joint

-The 1/4" bottom of our kitchen organizing sliding shelves is not just stapled or even worse hot glued or screwed to the bottom of the sides.
-We take the time to cut in a dado joint (a 1/4" slot) into the front, back and sides of our sliding shelves.
+• On our premium kitchen organizing sliding shelves the 1/4" bottom is not just stapled or hot glued and then screwed to the bottom of the shelf sides.
+We cut a dado joint (a 1/4" slot) into the front, back and sides of our premium sliding shelves and the bottom then sits into this slot.
 During assembly we glue the bottom into the dado joints to create a strong joint that will handle many years of daily use.
-The space below the dado joint allows us to add extra reinforcement for extra wide pull out shelves to stiffen the bottom.
+The 3/8" space below the dado joint allows us to add extra reinforcement for extra wide pull out shelves to stiffen the bottom.
+Our newline shelves have the bottom nailed to the shelf sides and then further held in place by the wrap around slide hardware.
+While this does not provide the strength of our premium shelving it does allow us to offer a less expensive shelf for smaller shelves.
+We do not expect that the newline shelves will last quite as long as our premium shelving but we have no problems with the for shelves that are two feet wide or less

 Hand Sanded

-After the pieces of our kitchen organizing sliding shelves are cut to size and milled to add the rabbet and dado joints, each piece is hand sanded to round over the touched surfaces and to prepare for spraying.
-You can see the slight variations that is the signature of hand made quality.
-After they are sprayed they will be hand sanded again to smooth out imperfections in the finish and provide a surface that is smooth to the touch and easy to dust.
+• After the pieces of our premium kitchen organizing sliding shelves are cut to size and milled to add the rabbet and dado joints in the case each piece is then hand sanded to round over the touched surfaces and to prepare for spraying with the protective lacquer coats.
+We sand between coats as well for a quality finish that we be protected and easy to clean.
+Our newline shelves are hand sanded but are then left unfinished

 Protected with lacquer

-Unless you request differently all of our sliding shelves are sprayed with lacquer.
+• Unless you request differently all of our premium sliding shelves are sprayed with lacquer.
 The lacquer protects the surface from getting dirty and also seals the Baltic to prevent damage from repeated touching with wet hands and to stabilize the wood during changes in humidity.
 If you would rather stain your pull out shelves to match your kitchen cabinets just request the shelves unfinished and we will skip this step.
 We do strongly suggest that after you stain your shelves you should put on an appropriate sealer to keep the sliding shelves looking and working like new.
+The new line shelves are not lacquered which is one of the reasons we can offer them for a lower cost

 Bottom wrapped slides

-Another benefit of the Blum drawer slides that we use is the metal from the slides wraps around the bottom of the shelf's sides to help reinforce them.
-The screws to install the slides are screwed into the sides of the shelf for maximum strength.
-A slide that screws into the edge of the plywood or anywhere into particle board will not have the strength that our design provides.
+• One key benefit of the Euro drawer slides that we use is the metal from the slides wraps around the bottom of the shelf's sides to provide the support needed.
+The screws to install the slides are screwed into the sides of the premium shelf for maximum strength.
 Just another little touch that makes our shelves superior to the designs that some other companies use.

 Economy Sliding Shelves

-bullet Choice of Solid Oak or Maple front
+• Choice of Solid Oak or Maple 3/4" front hardwood trim

-bullet Same great Blum hardware as our standard pull out shelf
+• Same great KV hardware as our standard pull out shelf

 Low Cost Alternative to our standard pull out shelves

-We are happy to introduce the economy sliding shelf.
-This is a low cost alternative to our standard sliding shelf.
-There are no sides on this shelf and it has a short 5/8" tall back.
-Although they are not our first pick for your kitchen cabinets, this shelf is perfect for the home office.
+• We are happy to introduce the economy sliding shelf.
+These are a lower cost alternative to our premium sliding shelving.
+The economy shelf has no sides and it has a short 5/8" tall back.
+Although they are not what we recommend for your kitchen cabinets this shelf is perfect for the home office as a keyboard tray or printer shelf.
 Reverse the brackets and this shelf will hang from your desk top to make a great keyboard shelf.
-Works great for a pull out shelf for your printer or other home office computer components.
+Installed normally they work great as a pull out shelf for your printer or other home office computer components.
 It is an excellent choice for your stereo or home entertainment center components.
-Now you can pull out your DVD, VCR, Amp etc. to get easy access to the wiring.
-You can add media storage strips to store DVDs, CDs or VHS tapes.
+Now you can pull out your DVD, VCR, Amp etc. to get easy access to the wiring

 Fast Delivery

-Unlike our standard shelves there is no lacquer to spray, no dados to cut so we can have these shelves ready to ship within one week of ordering.
+• Unlike our premium shelves, our economy and newline shelves have no lacquer to spray, no dados to cut so we can have these shelves ready to ship within one week of ordering.
 Of course they are still custom made for your order.
-Available for cabinet openings from 6" to 24" wide and from 12" to 22" deep.
+Available for cabinet openings from 4" to 24" wide and from 12" to 22" deep.

 5/8" Industrial Grade Melamine

-We only use the best junk available.
-Well OK it's not junk, but it is particle board, but not just any particle board.
-This is 5/8" thick industrial grade particle board with a cold rolled Melamine finish on one side.
-Available in White only.
+• When it comes to our economy shelves we only use the best junk available.
+Well OK it's not really junk, but it is particle board and when you get used to using the finest material such as the 9 ply Baltic birch you tend to think of particle board as junk.
+But we do not just use any particle board.
+The material used in our economy shelves is 5/8" thick industrial grade particle board with a cold rolled Melamine finish on one side.
+Available in White only with your choice of hardwood trim

 Choice of Solid Oak or Maple front trim